IFTF Redesign & Rebuild

 Third party integrations

 The IFTF website incorporates a number of third-party elements that needed to be planned for and integrated into the new build.
 These included Salesforce, MailChimp, YouTube and Vimeo, Zoom (for webinars), and Coursera.
-We recommended using Solspace’s Freeform product for online surveys, as it reliably connects to Salesforce or MailChimp as needed.
+We recommended using Solspace’s Freeform product for online surveys, as it reliably connects to Salesforce or MailChimp, as needed.

 Outcomes and Conclusions

-The collaborative spirit continued through testing and QA, and through the launch of the new IFTF website https://www.iftf.org/.
+The collaborative spirit continued through testing and QA and through the launch of the new IFTF website https://www.iftf.org/.
 Everything came together successfully, efficiently, and without drama.
 All of the client’s goals had been met, and we’d had a great time partnering.

 This was not a typical project in many ways, but there are some solid takeaways about how and why it succeeded.

 The first takeaway is that it demonstrates how the relationships Solspace builds based on earned trust provide exponentially greater value for our clients.
 Value comes when open and honest communication are the defaults, and everyone can work with confidence and clarity.
-Value also comes from understanding our client.
+Value also comes from understanding our clients.
 We can anticipate and proactively resolve issues along the way, without stopping to ask about their priorities.
 And value comes from trusting each other, which in this case allowed well-supported risk-taking.
 A truly creative environment.

 Another big takeaway is that deep investment in planning produces success.
 In this case, Solspace and the client were equally committed to the process, and the time invested in thorough planning for both knowns and unknowns was repaid tenfold in the efficiency of execution.